coderehan/Android-Security-Interview-Preparation/README.md

 Imagine a bank has an internal employee-only room.

-If the room is marked private, random visitors can't enter it.
+If the room is private, random visitors cannot enter it.

 🎯 Interview answer